-Read iness to Proceed (Up to 20 Points) 4.
-Points are awarded to projects that, at the time of application, have received final land use entitlements up to and including preliminary plat approvals, final Comprehensive Plan amendments (if any), final zoning approvals and site plan authorization.
+Developer Agency Claimed Awarded Readiness to Proceed (Up to 20 Points) liestion have 4.
+Points are awarded to projects that, at the time of appl - received final land use entitlements up to and including pre approvals, final Comprehensive Plan amendments (if any), , final zoning approvals and site plan authorization.
 (5 points) 5.
 Financial Readiness (up to 15 points).
-Points are awarded to projects that have secured funding commitments for permanent funding sources or have no funding gap at the time of application.
-Words synonymous with "consider" or "may" award are not valid or acceptable.
-The calculation below must exclude all first mortgage financing and anticipated Tax Credit proceeds from the current Tax Credit request.
-Committed syndication proceeds from previously reserved Tax Credits may be included in the calculation.
-Acceptable documentation of syndication proceeds from Tax Credits awarded in a previous cycle/round is an executed agreement or letter of intent from a syndicator/investor which is acceptable to the Agency.
-The executed agreement or letter of intent must: (1) be current and dated within 15 days of application; (2) contain a projected closing date; (3) contain a projected equity price for the purchase of the Tax Credits; and (4) contain a detailed explanation of the assumptions being used by the syndicator/investor to arrive at the projected equity price.
-Total eligible funding secured, awarded orcommitted (exclude first mortgage andsyndication proceeds as described above)\$ Divided by total development cost less first mortgage and excluded syndication proceeds \$ Equals percentage of funds committed, rounded to the nearest tenth% Check box that applies: ☐ 70.1% or more of gap funds committed or no gap (15 points) ☐ 50.1 - 70.0% of gap funds committed (10 points) ☐ 30.1 - 50.0% of gap funds committed (6 points) ☐ 10.1 - 30.0% of gap funds committed (2 points) Please see the Procedural Manual Section VIII.
+Points are awarded to projects that have secured funding com permanent funding sources or have no funding gap at application.
+Words synonymous with "consider" or "may" a ward are not valid or acceptable.
+The calculation below must exclude all first mortgage f inancing and anticipated Tax Credit proceeds from the current Tax Cr Committed syndication proceeds from previously reserved Ta be included in the calculation.
+Acceptable documentation of syndication proceeds from Tax Credits awarded in a previous cycle/round is an executed agreemer intent from a syndicator/investor which is acceptable to the executed agreement or letter of intent must: (1) be current e . within 15 days of application; (2) contain a projected clos contain a projected equity price for the purchase of the Tax Cr contain a detailed explanation of the assumptions being used by the syndicator/investor to arrive at the projected equity price.
+Total eligible funding secured, awarded or committed (exclude first mortgage and syndication proceeds as described above) \$ Divided by total development cost less first mortgage and excluded syndication proceeds \$ Equals percentage of funds committed, 0/ rounded to the nearest tenth % Check box that applies: ☐ 70.1% or more of gap funds committed or no gap (15 poin nts) 50.1 - 70.0% of gap funds committed (10 points) □ 30.1 - 50.0% of gap funds committed (6 points) 10.1 - 30.0% of gap funds committed (2 points) Please see the Procedural Manual Section VIII.
 A. for details.
-If points are claimed and the funding is returned/not used the affordability requirements for that (those) funding source(s) will be included in the Declaration. munity Priority Locations (10 Points) 1 · 6.
-Points are awarded to projects located on property fully/entirely owned by the Agency, Dakota County, or a municipality in Dakota County at the time of application.
+If points are claimed and the funding is returned/not used the e affordability requirements for that (those) funding source(s) will be inc cluded in the Declaration.
+Community Priority Locations (10 Points) 5.
+Points are awarded to projects located on property fully/entir the Agency, Dakota County, or a municipality in Dakota Coun ty at the time of application.
+(10 points)